mademoixcel/Payroll/README.md

- (Everything in this project was done with Microsoft Excel and Figma)
+ Everything in this project was done with Microsoft Excel and Figma.

  # Overview